elasticio/gspreadsheets/README.md

 Note: if result quota restriction will be less than 1 request/min the component `Retrieve Sample` task won't succeed

+Note: If you don't set a value to either `Enter number of retries` or `Max number of calls per second` fields, they will remain empty.
+The component will consider them as the default values (5 in both cases).

 ## Triggers